oagn/sapro_classification_comparison/README.md

 ├── sapro.sh                      # SLURM batch script to run the training pipeline on an HPC cluster.
 ├── sapro_classification.py       # Main script for running the cross-validation training and evaluation pipeline.
 ├── train.py                      # Contains functions for training models (frozen and unfrozen phases).
+├── download_dataset.ipynb        # Jupyter Notebook to download the public dataset from Zenodo.
+├── image_quality_analysis.py     # Script to calculate image sharpness scores.
+├── requirements.txt              # A list of required Python packages for the project.
+├── CITATION.cff                  # Citation file for the repository.
+├── taxonomic_info.csv            # Taxonomic data used by the download notebook for creating subsets.
 └── README.md                     # This file.
 ```